-1 ABOUT THE REPORT
+1. ABOUT THE REPORT

-Zero2IPO Holdings Inc. and its subsidiaries (collectively referred to as the "Company", "Group" or "we") are pleased to publish our fourth Environmental, Social, and Governance ("ESG") Report (the "Report").
-The Report provides information on the Group's ESG policies, measures, initiatives and strategies so that diverse stakeholders can learn more about our visions and commitments in terms of our sustainable development philosophy.
+Zero2IPO Holdings Inc. and its subsidiaries (collectively referred to as the "Group" or "we") are pleased to publish our fifth Environmental, Social, and Governance ("ESG") Report (the "Report").
+The report systematically presents the Group's policies, management measures, implementation strategies, and concrete actions in Environmental, Social, and Governance (ESG) aspects.
+It demonstrates our strategic objectives and long-term commitment to sustainable development while enabling stakeholders to gain an in-depth understanding of our ESG practices.